Error Handling¶

 - Errors are built on top of the

-base exception class. - Use
+HTTPErrorbase exception class. - Use

-classes to generate an error response. - Use
+APIFlask.abort()function or raiseHTTPErrorclasses to generate an error response. - Use

-) to register a custom error response processor. - Use
+app.error_processor(appis an instance ofapiflask.APIFlask) to register a custom error response processor. - Use

-) to register a custom auth error response processor. - Subclass
+auth.error_processor(authis an instance ofapiflask.HTTPBasicAuthorapiflask.HTTPTokenAuth) to register a custom auth error response processor. - Subclass

-to create custom error classes for your errors.
+HTTPErrorto create custom error classes for your errors.

 Tip

-The error handler registered with app.errorhandler
+The error handler registered with app.errorhandler for specific HTTP errors will be

-used over the custom error response processor registered with app.error_processor
+used over the custom error response processor registered with app.error_processor.

 Automatic JSON error response¶